Fundamental Limits of Deep Learning-Based Binary Classifiers Trained with Hinge Loss: Introduction

-Apart from the aforementioned works on approximation in the context of the theory of DL, there also exist informative works (e.g., \cite{Geiger_DL_landscape_and_training'21,Sun_SPM_global_landscape'20,Sun2019optimization}) on optimization in the context of the theory of DL.
+Apart from the aforementioned works on approximation in the context of the theory of DL, there also exist informative works (e.g., \cite{Geiger_DL_landscape_and_training'21,Sun_SPM_global_landscape'20}) on optimization in the context of the theory of DL.
 The authors of \cite{Baldassi_unrea_effectiveness_learning_NNs'16} highlight these works starting with useful developments for shallow FNNs and corroborate that there exist optimization landscape regions for discrete FNNs with only one or two layers that are both robust and accessible, and their existence is central to good training/testing performance.
 In addition, the authors of \cite{Baldassi_Shaping_WFM'20} derive various basic geometric and algorithmic features for nonconvex one- and two-layer FNNs that learn random patterns.
-These crucial advancements are applicable exclusively to shallow networks rather than the state-of-the-art practical deep networks that are often over-parameterized \cite{Sun2019optimization,Sun_SPM_global_landscape'20}.
-Even though over-parameterized deep (and shallow) networks must be \textit{overfitted} per the classical bias–variance tradeoff \cite{Belkin_PNAS_reconciling_MML'19,NIPS2014_Comp_Efficiency}, over-fitting does not often happen with practical deep networks \cite{Sun2019optimization,Sun_SPM_global_landscape'20}.
-This discrepancy\footnote{Over-parameterized deep networks need to move only a tiny distance, and linearization can be a good approximation (also concerning the \textit{neural tangent kernel} (NTK) \cite{Jacot_NTK'18}).
-Nonetheless, because deep networks are not necessarily ultra-wide in practice, their parameters will likely move a great distance and hence more than the linearization regimes permit \cite{Sun2019optimization,Sun_SPM_global_landscape'20}.
+These crucial advancements apply to shallow networks rather than the state-of-the-art practical deep networks that are often over-parameterized \cite{Sun_SPM_global_landscape'20}.
+Even though over-parameterized deep (and shallow) networks must be \textit{overfitted} per the classical bias–variance tradeoff \cite{Belkin_PNAS_reconciling_MML'19,NIPS2014_Comp_Efficiency}, over-fitting does not often happen with practical deep networks \cite{Sun_SPM_global_landscape'20}.
+This \textit{discrepancy}\footnote{Over-parameterized deep networks need to move only a tiny distance, and linearization can be a good approximation (also concerning the \textit{neural tangent kernel} (NTK) \cite{Jacot_NTK'18}).
+Nonetheless, because deep networks are not ultra-wide in practice, their parameters will move a large distance that is more than the linearization regimes permit \cite{Sun_SPM_global_landscape'20}.
 On the other hand, the authors of \cite{Chizat_lazy_training_2020} reveal an implicit bias phenomenon dubbed \textit{lazy training} that applies when a non-linear parametric model behaves like a linear one.
-This can occur implicitly under some choices of hyper-parameters governing normalization, initialization, and the number of iterations when the model is large \cite{Chizat_lazy_training_2020}.} remains as one of the fundamental issues in the theory of DL \cite{Sun2019optimization,Sun_SPM_global_landscape'20}.
-Meanwhile, several theoretical works have been published on over-parameterized deep (and shallow) networks: convergence theory for deep ReLU FNNs \cite{Allenzhu_convergence'18,Zou2018stochastic}; convergence theory for an over-parameterized ResNet \cite{Zhang2019_Convergence_Theory'19}; the optimization landscape of over-parameterized shallow FNNs \cite{Soltanolkotabi_TIT_19}; global convergence guarantees for training shallow over-parameterized FNNs \cite{Oymak_Mod_Overparameterization_20}; and how much over-parameterization is sufficient to learn deep ReLU FNNs \cite{Chen_overparameterization_2020}.
+This can occur implicitly under some choices of hyper-parameters governing normalization, initialization, and the number of iterations when the model is large \cite{Chizat_lazy_training_2020}.} remains as one of the fundamental issues in the theory of DL \cite{Sun_SPM_global_landscape'20}.
+Meanwhile, several theoretical works have been published on over-parameterized deep (and shallow) networks: Convergence theory for deep ReLU FNNs \cite{Allenzhu_convergence'18,Zou2018stochastic}; convergence theory for an over-parameterized ResNet \cite{Zhang2019_Convergence_Theory'19}; the optimization landscape of over-parameterized shallow FNNs \cite{Soltanolkotabi_TIT_19}; and how much over-parameterization is sufficient to learn deep ReLU FNNs \cite{Chen_overparameterization_2020}.
 Moreover, the recent theoretical works \cite{Allenzhu_Learing_and_Gen_2020,Cao_generalization_error_bounds_2019} affirm that over-parameterization improves generalization.
-In harmony with this theory, the authors of \cite{Zhang_Understanding'17} corroborate empirically that over-parameterized DL models can -- remarkably -- fit the training data and generalize well even when the labels are substituted by noise.
+In harmony with this theory, the authors of \cite{Zhang_Understanding'17} empirically corroborate that over-parameterized DL models can fit the training data and generalize well even when the labels are substituted by noise.
 Meanwhile, when it comes to generalization via implicit regularization and tractability via over-parametrization, the authors of \cite{Bartlett_DL_Stat_Viewpoint'21} provide a statistical viewpoint.
-This leads to our brief discussion of works pertaining to the theory of DL and generalization.